Water

 • Identify and examine all plumbing connections and valves: Under sinks, behind the fridge and washing machine, shower heads, hose spigots, sprinklers, etc.

-The increased use will increase your water bill:
+Increased use will increase your water bill:

 • Water bills are generated around the 15th of each month for the previous meter read cycle.
 For example, the bill you receive around 8/20 will be for water consumed during July.